Crochet Romantic Prayer Shawl Free Pattern

 Crochet Romantic Prayer Shawl Free Pattern: The Inspiration

 I love crocheting romantic and feminine shawls.
 Over the past Summer I released quite a few Vintage Crochet tutorials.
 I love these vintage crochet projects so much!
 This Edwardian Era Wrap I released last week features a lovely rectangle shape and a very lacy stitch you may enjoy.
-The Edwardian Rose Wrap from a few weeks ago is also a lovely shawl that could be made as a prayer shawl too.
+The Edwardian Rose Shawl from a few weeks ago is also a lovely shawl that could be made as a prayer shawl too.

 A little while ago I also added this vintage lavender wrap to the Vintage Crochet Series.
 This wrap features a lovely shell stitch and a frilly edging too.
 It was made with very soft yarn too ( Feels Like Butta by Lion Brand yarns).